rudifa/gitcommitgraph/README.md

-`gitcommitgrph` is an exercise in creating an Electron application for viewing the graph of commits in a project using __git__.
+`gitcommitgraph` is an exercise in creating an Electron application for viewing the graph of commits in a project using __git__.

 `npm start` runs the app.

 `require('electron-reload')([__dirname]);` in `view_gitgraph.js` reloads the app window on code changes.

-`mocha` runs regression tests.
+`electron-mocha` runs regression tests, or equivalently

+`npm test`

-`mocha --watch --recursive` runs regression tests on code changes.
+`mocha --watch --recursive` runs regression tests on code changes -- not any more.
+We now use `electron-mocha`, to be able to test modules using the electron app.

 Work in progress.